 ArborTrek Canopy Adventures is always looking for enthusiastic, hard-working, skilled individuals.
 While many of our position require individuals proficient in technical skills, previous experience working in the out-of-doors is not required.
 Strong communication skills and a passion for working with people is required.

 The health and well-being of our staff and customers is paramount.
-We are currently closed following guidance from the State of Vermont and CDC.
+We are currently closed following guidance from the State of Vermont and CDC, but plan to re-open to the public in early May 2021.
 We will continue to monitor guidance and re-opening procedures.
 New information, including re-open dates and tour availability, will be presented here as it become available.
 In addition to monitoring re-opening guidelines, we are working to develop procedures that will protect our staff and customers.
 We must balance these procedures with good business practices, customer service, and our risk management systems.
 We will only re-open once we are confident we have systems in place to provide the same high-quality experiences we have over the past ten years.

 Job applicants seeking work as zip line canopy tour and treetop adventure guides must be responsible and highly organized.
 Working on the canopy tour or treetop adventure course involves working at great heights and in an environment that can be largely unpredictable.
 Successful candidates must be committed to taking responsibility for their safety and that of our guests and co-workers at all times.
 This means following operating procedures and role-modeling proper technique.
 All candidates must undergo intensive training and pass a written and practical exam to gain full employment.
 Ongoing training and coaching is included.

 TRAINING & SKILL DEVELOPMENT